phonedeveloper/BluetoothIntentLogger/README.md

 ## Credit

-This application includes portions of Android Bluetooth source from AOSP in order to obtain constant names for values that are provided in Bluetooth broadbast intent extras.
+Portions of Android Bluetooth source from AOSP were consulted in order to obtain constant names for values that are provided in Bluetooth broadbast intent extras.

 ## License